robinozer/PythonProject/README.md

 - A larger library of questions and answers could be added to create a quiz with variation.

 ## Technology ##
-- [GitPod](https://gitpod.io/) was used to write, edit and commit the code, while [GitHub](https://github.com/) was used for deployment, storage and version control.
+- [GitPod](https://gitpod.io/) was used to write, edit and commit the code, [GitHub](https://github.com/) was used for storage and version control.
+- [PyCharm](https://www.jetbrains.com/pycharm/) was used to write and test the game in early development.
+- [Heroku](https://www.heroku.com/) was used for deployment and testing.
 - [Am I Responsive](https://ui.dev/amiresponsive) was used to create screenshot of website on different screen sizes.

 ## Testing ##